chibui191/bitcoin_volatility_forecasting/README.md

 A skewed right distribution would have smaller median compared to mean, and mode smaller than median (mode < median < mean).

-## Train-Validation-Test Splits
+## **Train-Validation-Test Splits**

-There're a total of 2491 usable datapoints in this dataset which covers a period of almost 7 years from October 2014 until today (August 2021).
+There're a total of 2500 usable datapoints in this dataset which covers a period of almost 7 years from October 2014 until today (end of August 2021).
 Since cryptocurrencies are not traded on a regulated exchange, the Bitcoin market is open 24/7, 1 year covers a whole 365 trading days instead of 252 days a year like with other stocks and commodities.

-I then split the dataset into 3 parts as follows:
+I would split the dataset into 3 parts as follows:
-- the most recent 30 usable datapoints would be used for final **Testing - approx. 1.2%**
+- the most recent 30 usable datapoints would be used for **Final Model Testing - approx. 1.2%**
-- 1 full year (365 days) for **Validation** and model tuning during training - **approx. 14.7%**
+- 1 full year (365 days) for **Validation and Model Tuning during training - approx. 14.7%**
 - and the remaining for **Training - approx. 84.1%**

-The final model would be trained on the combination of Training & Validation sets, and then tested on the Test set (last 30 days with future volatility available for performance evaluation).

 ![Training Validation Test Split](./images/train_val_test.png)